olapeter/perf-playground/README.md

 ### Initial state

 Page at <http://127.0.0.1:7777/> should show some red error.
-Objective of the day is to make it green.
+The objective of the workshop is to make it green.

+To do that we need to containerize our storage module

 ### Challenges / tasks container workshop